Can A Picture Lead to The Identity of Unidentified Man?

 If you have any information about who this man may be, contact the Rhode Island Office of the State Medical Examiners at 401-222-5500.

-A Hunting Trip Turns Up Something Interesting
+A Hunting Trip Turns Up Something Out of the Ordinary

 On October 9, 2006, two bow hunters looking for deer made an unusual discovery.
 In a marshy area where the Salmon and Connecticut Rivers merge in Haddam, Connecticut named “Cove Meadow Peninsuela”, one of the hunters found the skull partially submerged in the ground.
 It was later determined that the skull was that of a white male between the ages of 35 and 45 years of age.
 No other bones were found near the area where the skull was found.
 Police are not sure if the skull washed there from flooding from the northern part of the rivers, or if the victim died or was placed there.